Potter's wheel: History

-Many modern scholars suggest that the first potter's wheel was first developed by the ancient Sumerians in Mesopotamia.
+Many modern scholars suggest that the potter's wheel was first developed by the ancient Sumerians in Mesopotamia.
 A stone potter's wheel found at the Sumerian city of Ur in modern-day Iraq and Parthia has been dated to about 3129 BC, but fragments of wheel-thrown pottery of an even earlier date have been recovered in the same area.
 However, southeastern Europe and China have also been claimed as possible places of origin.
 A potter's wheel in western Ukraine, from the Cucuteni–Trypillia culture, has been dated to the middle of the 5th millennium BC, and is the oldest ever found, and which further precedes the earliest use of the potter's wheel in Mesopotamia by several hundred years.
 On the other hand, Egypt is considered as "being the place of origin of the potter's wheel.
 It was here that the turntable shaft was lengthened about 3000 BC and a flywheel added.
 The flywheel was kicked and later was moved by pulling the edge with the left hand while forming the clay with the right.
 This led to the counterclockwise motion for the potter's wheel which is almost universal."
 Thus, the exact origin of the wheel is not wholly clear yet.